- Do you want to do Articleship at Big 4 Accounting firms? You’re not alone. This is a dream of every aspiring Chartered

 On the second day, short training was conducted.
 And on the third day, we got our laptops.
 Trust me I was the happiest on that day because I got a brand new laptop!

-On the fourth day, we were divided into groups and all of us (new article trainees) started our E-learning (mandatory before starting the on-field job).
+On the fourth day, they divided us into groups.
+All new article trainees started E-learning (mandatory before starting the on-field job).